 - 13. Determination of zoning

 - 14. Non-conforming uses

-- 15. Land development requiring approval
+- 15. Land development requiring approval and other approvals

 - 16. Continuation of application after change of ownership

 - 17. Rezoning of land

 - 18. Departures

 - 19. Consent uses

 - 20. Subdivision

 - 21. Confirmation of subdivision

 - 22. Lapsing of subdivision

 - 23. Amendment or cancellation of subdivision plan

 - 24. Exemption of certain subdivisions and consolidations

-- 25. Ownership of public places and land for municipal engineering services and social facilities
+- 25. Ownership of public places and land for municipal service infrastructure and amenities

 - 26. Closure of public places

 - 27. Services arising from subdivision

 - 28. Certification by Municipality

-- 29. Owners' associations

-- 30. Owners' associations that cease to function

-- 31. Consolidation of land units

-- 32. Lapsing of consolidation

-- 33. Removal, suspension or amendment of restrictive conditions

-- 34. Endorsements in connection with removal, suspension or amendment of restrictive conditions
+- 29. Owners' associations - 30.
+Owners' associations that cease to function - 31.
+Consolidation of land units - 32.
+Lapsing of consolidation - Removal, suspension or amendment of restrictive conditions - Endorsements in connection with removal, suspension or amendment of restrictive conditions